KANSAS CITY, Mo. — Rumors of the Kansas City Chiefs’ demise appear unfounded.

 Jones only finished with one tackle, but it was for a loss.
 He also tipped a Lamar Jackson pass, causing an incompletion, and hit the Ravens’ shifty former MVP quarterback twice.

 Jackson left with a hamstring injury early in the fourth quarter.
-He went 14 for 20 for 147 yards with a touchdown and interception, adding six carries for 48 yards on the ground.
+He went 14 for 20 for 147 yards with a touchdown and an interception, adding six carries for 48 yards on the ground.

 WORTHY MAKES EXPLOSIVE IMPACT

-Xavier Worthy left the season-opener after three offensive snaps, knocked fromthe game after colliding with teammate Travis Kelce on a crossing route.
+Xavier Worthy left the season-opener after three offensive snaps, knocked from the game after colliding with teammate Travis Kelce on a crossing route.

 Worthy, who set an NFL Combine record in the 40-yard dash before the Chiefs made him a first-round pick in the 2024 NFL Draft, had three explosive plays in helping ignite an offense.